DD2480-group8-VT24/apps-android-commons/report.md

    **1 hour** - Initial analysis work for issue #3463, getting an understanding of the issue and solution (and the problem with having it as our main issue)

+   **1 hour** - Reading documentation related to issue #5284, more specifically how uploading works

 4. configuration and setup;

    **1 hour** - Getting the project and Android Studio to run

 5. analyzing code/output;
+   **1 hour** - Analysing how picture uploading works and how we can determine why an upload failed.

 6. writing documentation;